-Sure, there's a lot going on at Expo West, and this can make it super tricky for booths to stand out.
-So, how should you demo at your booth?
+There's a lot going on throughout the show floor, and this can make it super tricky for booths to stand out.
+So, how exactly should you go about demoing at your booth?
 Here are some tips to ensure you snare the right kind of attention.

-Food samples are an easy way to draw people to your booth and to get people to try your product.
-Descriptions and words have nothing on being able to try the real thing.
+Food samples are an easy way to draw people to your booth and to get them to try your product.
+Descriptions and words have nothing on being able to test out the real thing.
 This may seem like an obvious tact to take, but we have seen food companies show their product without sampling, and we think that’s a hard sell.

 If your product is not an easy-to-manage peanut butter cup or cracker, make it easy for people to try it.
-We like what 88 acres has done in the past–it’s not easy to sample nut butters so they offer up little serving sticks to scoop out a taste of their nut butters.
-Try it solo or on a cracker.
-Offer napkins and easy places to dispose of cups or serving utensils.
+We like what 88 Acres has done in the past–it’s not easy to sample nut butters, so the brand offered up little serving sticks to scoop out a taste of their nut butters.
+Also, offer napkins and easy places to dispose of cups or serving utensils.

 We know it can be hard to make a small space inviting.
 But the key it to highlight product without making things too busy, but at the same time you don’t want your booth to look too sparse.
 We heard a number of people comment on 4th & Heart’s booth at Expo East; they chose a vibrant color and design theme and the booth came across fun and lively.
 As a “ghee” company they offered up different ways to enjoy their chocolate and natural ghee spreads.
 If you don’t have a lot to display, bring a plant or extra accessories to add to the display or use as conversation starters.

-7. Try not to judge by the badge
+7. Try not to judge show goers by their badges.

-Your booth doesn’t have to be big to impress.
-And don’t think you can’t reinvent yourselves with a new look or booth.
-Flora demo-ed their apple cider samplers at Expo East and we thought it was a new company until we focused in on that old familiar logo.
+Your booth doesn’t have to be big to impress, and don’t think that you can’t reinvent yourselves with a new look or booth style at the show.

 Whether you’re a supplement company or personal care, you can still offer samples.
 Or provide testers at your booth for people to see if that lotion really does feel good, or if its scent is too strong or just right.
 Just like food, people want to try personal care.
 You can’t tell if a supplement works on just one try, but still people can see the size of a pill or if it’s a chewable or gummy they can at least taste it.
 Give people as much information as you can.

-Okay, we know these are long days.
-It’s tiring talking all day unless you’re an ultra-extrovert.
-But you never know when that buyer might walk by.
-So join a morning yoga or meditation session, go for a walk to help you stay present during the day.
-Surround yourself with good people.
-Don’t go crazy trying other people’s samples or you might end up not feeling so great, too.
-But people want to be excited about your products, so help them do that by being excited about them too.
+These are long days, and it’s tiring talking all day unless you’re an ultra-extrovert.
+However, you never know when that buyer might walk by.
+So join a morning yoga or meditation session, or go for a walk to help you stay present during the day and make sure to surround yourself with positivity.
+Additionally, don’t go crazy trying other people’s samples or you might end up not feeling so great.
+People want to be excited about your products, so help them do that by being excited about them too.